Have a laptop with 8GB of RAM and want to run AI locally?

 ollama run deepseek-coder:1.3b

-- ✔️ Need autocompletion in the background + open browser → DeepSeek Coder 1.3B
+- ✔️ Need background autocompletion + open browser → DeepSeek Coder 1.3B

 - ✔️ Need function generation and code explanation → Qwen 2.5 Coder 3B